-A collection of decision trees is a Random Forest, which play an important role for both predictive modeling and inference purposes.
-The Breiman’s Random Forests (RF) is a machine learning algorithm for practical applications, which is popular for its accuracy in real-world systems (Tyralis, Papacharalampous, and Langousis 2019; Biau and Scornet 2016).
+A Random Forest is composed of a collection of decision trees.
+Breiman’s Random Forests (RF) is a machine learning algorithm for practical applications, which is popular for its accuracy in real-world systems (Tyralis, Papacharalampous, and Langousis 2019; Biau and Scornet 2016) and does not require independence among samples (good news for analysis of nested catchments).
 In RF, a set of predictor variables (features) are used to predict the outcome of another variable (the predictant) through supervised learning algorithms, grouped as either regression or classification, depending on whether the variables are quantitative (i.e. numeric) or qualitative (Breiman 2001; Tyralis, Papacharalampous, and Langousis 2019).
-RF is useful for solving practical statistical problems with real-world data and has been widely published in hydrologic and water resource research in recent years (Tyralis, Papacharalampous, and Langousis 2019).